 Toe pain is common, and there are many different causes.
-If you have had some sort of trauma like kicking something hard or dropping something on your toe there may be the possibility of a broken bone.
+If you have had some sort of trauma like kicking something hard or dropping something on your toe there may be the possibility of a fracture or broken bone.
 If you have not had any trauma, you may have a skin problem, such as blisters or ulcers, joint problems like arthritis or gout, and many more.
-If you have severe pain, or pain that is not settling with some simple pain relief, then you may need to seek advice from your doctor.
+If you have severe pain, or pain that is not settling with some mild pain relief, then you may need to seek advice from your doctor.

 If you have had a nasty traumatic injury and have severe pain you may require an X-ray.
 Symptoms that suggest a possible fracture include being unable to stand on the injured foot or toe, if the toe seems at a different angle to normal, or if there's significant bruising and swelling around the area.

-Tight or badly fitting footwear, and doing too much of one repetitive exercise, can be common causes of toe pain.
+Tight or badly fitting footwear, and doing too much of one repetitive exercise, can be common causes of foot or toe pain.
 There are many simple causes of toe pain that don’t require anything other than treatment at home.

 Resting the toe and foot, raising it up, and taking some simple pain relief such as paracetamol is a good place to start.
 If you've had an injury, an ice pack or bag of peas wrapped in a tea towel can also ease the pain.